mattermost/docs/source/help/messaging/formatting-text.rst

 If the height of the original image is more than 500 pixels, Mattermost sets the image height at 500 pixels and adjusts the width to maintain the original aspect ratio.

 You can set the width and height of the displayed image after the URL of the image by using an equals sign ``=`` followed by values for both width and height ``##x##``.
-If you set only the width, Matermost adjusts the height to maintain the original aspect ratio.
+If you set only the width, Mattermost adjusts the height to maintain the original aspect ratio.

 Examples: